 Mom and I are into active vacations.
-Growing up, many of our travels revolved around hiking and on long weekends, we often popped up to the mountains near home or walked the local trails.
-Naturally, the first thing that caught our eye while researching was the Philosopher’s way – a trail that runs through the forest on the other side of the Neckar river from Altstadt (old town).
+Growing up, many of our travels revolved around hiking, and on long weekends, we often popped up to the mountains near home or walked the local trails.
+Naturally, the first thing that caught our eye while researching was the Philosopher’s Way – a trail that runs through the forest on the other side of the Neckar River from Altstadt (old town).

 The trail is so-named after the great minds from the nearby university who would walk these trails to discuss theories and belief systems over the years.
 Though Heidelberg is far from the size of a big and bustling city, I can still appreciate how important this forest was and still is to the intellectuals who have roamed through it, seeking clarity.

-One of the commenters on my instagram photo of the walk said it best when he observed, “it’s another example of the relationship between great minds and monumental trees.”
+One of the commenters on my Instagram photo of the walk said it best when he observed, “it’s another example of the relationship between great minds and monumental trees.

 It’s true, going into the peace and quiet of nature has always given me more space for creativity and reflection than the hustle and bustle of a city.

-It was inspiring to think that we were walking amongst the same trees the philosophers and maybe even Granny, did, so many years ago.
+It was inspiring to think that we were walking amongst the same trees the philosophers, and maybe even Granny, did, so many years ago.

 Though the monastery wasn’t particularly exciting, the walk was worth it, offering different path options back to the city as well as the castle, which is another must-see.
-Unfortunately the gentleman at the tourism office didn’t realize I meant that we wanted to see this monastery (duh) and not the Skift – also accessible from the forest path.
+Unfortunately the gentleman at the tourism office didn’t realize I meant that we wanted to see this monastery (duh) and not Stift Neuburg – also accessible from the forest path.
 So, if you find yourself there, let me know if I should return one day and check out that monastery, would you?

-Perhaps the most recognizable aspect of Heidelberg is the castle, or Schloss.
-Dominating the panorama of the city since the 1200s, has been home to many kings and played host to many wars.
+Perhaps the most recognizable aspect of Heidelberg is the castle, or schloss.
+Dominating the panorama of the city since the 1200s, it has been home to many kings and played host to many wars.
 Evident from the rubble and ruins around today, this fortress had to withstand quite a few attacks.

 The width of the walls blew me away.
 I know these castle things were meant to be fortresses so this makes sense, but I hadn’t known the walls would be a full meter thick.
 I haven’t seen a castle broken in two previously, which to me, made it more interesting.
 The vines growing all over the exposed bricks only added to its intrigue and place in the history of Heidelberg – not just a bastion of the town, but a growing part of it.

-As Mark Twain said of the Schloss, “Misfortune has done for this old tower what it has done for the human character sometimes – improved it.”
+As Mark Twain said of the schloss, “Misfortune has done for this old tower what it has done for the human character sometimes – improved it.”

-While the Schloss itself is impressive, I mainly liked it because of the panoramic views of the city it offers.
+While the schloss itself is impressive, I mainly liked it because of the panoramic views of the city it offers.
 These are free, while the €6 entrance fee permits entry to the inner rooms.
 I’m not that much of a castle person, preferring the outdoors, and was therefore more than content to explore just the exterior.

 Granny talked a lot about food in her journal, which makes me laugh because most of my conversations with people, when discussing places they’ve been, eventually get to food if they don’t begin there already.
 I never cared much for the importance of food prior to traveling – you gotta eat to live, right? – but have come to find it defines many of my experiences abroad thanks to the connection between food and culture.

 Schnitzelbank is a tiny, unassuming restaurant with only 8 tables and two waiters.
 At first glance it’s small and dark like a tavern, and doesn’t seem like it would be delicious, but as my travels have taught me, it’s precisely this kind of place that tends to have the best food.
-Beyond that, the waiters are friendly and full of energy and the place definitely has its own unique character – not kitschy, but an old historic feel and a dark beer hall type of atmosphere.
+Beyond that, the waiters are friendly and full of energy, and the place definitely has its own unique character – not kitschy, but an old historic feel and a dark beer hall type of atmosphere.

 Serving up hearty portions of meats with Swabian specialties like Spätzle (a local pasta dish with a creamy gravy sauce), mom and I ordered meat dishes that matched the description of what Granny ate in her diary, washed down with local wines.
 I didn’t take a photo because I’m habitually forgetful of such things when my food arrives, plus I’m not great at food photography.
 Ergo, you’ll just have to trust me (or check out the TripAdvisor photos) that it was delicious – and go try it yourself!